 And this is not just historical pirates.
 In the present day pirates operating around places like Indonesia will often torture and kill those who they capture.

 But over and above the homicide aspect, under Admiralty law pirates were considered Hostis humani generis (Latin for "enemy of mankind").
 The high seas could be claimed by no nation, they were the common property of all.
 So piracy was seen as a crime committed against all nations.
 Therefore all nations were bound by admiralty law to capture, bring to trial, and (if found guilty) execute any pirates they encountered; regardless of whether the nation had been attacked by that particular pirate or not.
 The trial usually was in a court martial held land-side, but in extreme cases could be by drum-head court-martial on the high seas convened by the officers of the capturing ship.
-Convicted pirates were traditionally hanged, in space I suppose they'd be thrown out an airlock without a space suit ("death by spacing").
+Convicted pirates were traditionally hanged, in space I suppose they'd be thrown out an airlock without a space suit ("death by spacing" or "airlocking").
+This would be an example of returning the favor, since airlocking is the space pirate equivalent to forcing a victim to walk the plank.

 The other class of seafaring criminal who were considered hostis humani generis were slavers.